Subway tile patterns are everyone’s favorite.

-It’s definitely a different layout and not one you see often but as you can tell makes a great statement.
+It’s definitely a different layout and not one you see often, however, as you can tell, makes a great statement.
 Consider the step ladder in a niche in the shower or as a more creative subway tile layout in the kitchen.

 3. Classic Subway

 Pictured here is the classic subway tile.
 In this design, the tile is stacked like bricks.
 This is how subway tile was first started and adds a classic look to any space.

 This is what our clients most opt for because it’s timeless and pairs well with other shapes, like the hexagon.
 We love using a fun pop of color with the classic subway tile pattern.